You are browsing the documentation for Symfony 2.2 which is not maintained anymore.

 Tip

-Along with custom filters, you can also add custom functions and register global variables.
+Along with custom filters and functions, you can also register global variables.

 Now you must let the Service Container know about your newly created Twig Extension: